 One runtime for X12, EDIFACT, AS2, AS4,

-not a project.
+is a config change, not a project.

 Every new partner means new envelopes, qualifiers, version differences, certs, and weeks of back-and-forth before the first successful transaction lands.